 During the offseason, the odds may change depending on player movement.
 But what affects the odds the most (in-season or during the off-season) is how much money gets placed on certain players.
-If a book feels like it is taking too much money on a player, they will change the odds to make him a less-enticing bet.
+If a book feels like it is taking too much money on a player, it will change the odds to make him a less-enticing bet.

 Overall, the odds do not change much until the season starts and a few players begin to stand out from the rest.

-World Series MVP Odds 2022
+World Series MVP Odds 2023

 That way, oddsmakers do not need to factor in every team, just the ones in the postseason.

 Odds will typically favor players from the team(s) favored to win the World Series.
 At the start of the postseason, that will be the star players from the team with the most regular-season wins from the AL and NL.